 When It Comes to Your HVAC System, Is Bigger Better?

-Before you pick a new furnace or air conditioner for your home along the Wasatch Front, you should consider having an HVAC specialist calculate the “load” required for your home.
+Before you pick a new furnace or air conditioner for your home along the Wasatch Front, you should consider having an HVAC services North Salt Lake calculate the “load” required for your home.
 This calculation is made after considering various factors, including the square footage of your home, its exposure to the sun, and the number of occupants.

 If your heating and air conditioning system is too large for your home, it will tend to cycle on and off more frequently.
 This sounds harmless enough, but mechanical systems—like your heating and air conditioning unit—have a limited number of lifecycles, and turning on and off more often than necessary will cause premature wear and tear.